Jump to topic

 Side Effects of Amoxicillin

-There are several common side effects that can occur when taking amoxicillin.
+Several common side effects can occur when taking amoxicillin.
 These include:

 - Pain in the stomach or abdomen